jtwaleson/cowboy-bike-remote-ble/README.md

 For flashing the SoC you need an NRF52-dk.
 You can reportedly also use an esp32 to flash, but I've not used it.

+## What does it do?

+* Long-press on unlock -> turns bike on
+* Long-press on lock -> turns bike off
+* Long-press trunk -> toggle light on/off
+* Long-press trunk + long-press unlock -> go to 24 km/h speed limit
+* Long-press trunk + long-press lock -> go to 25 km/h speed limit

+Once the action is done, the LED will flash rapidly and the SoC will shut down.
+You can stop holding the button when you see the flashing.

 ## Costs